localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 ## What is Shipyard?

 Shipyard is a platform that allows you to create on-demand ephemeral environments to run your tests against a production-like setup.
 It simplifies pre-production testing, compliance, and collaboration by generating an ephemeral environment preview for your full-stack application on every pull request (PR) to give you a near-production experience while building and testing features.
-Every environment is a single-tenant cluster, protected by Single Sign-On (SSO).
+Every environment is a single-tenant cluster, enabling Single Sign-On (SSO) authentication.
 This ensures that not only developers but also other stakeholders can quickly access and work on developing features with a simple click.

 In addition, you can use Shipyard for: